 Amazon Customer, April 20, 2017.
 Amazon.com

 Ann Richardson did an excellent job with this book.
 For some, hearing the word “hospice” may seem intimidating.
 However, this book is about living; it depicts the lives of individuals who are devoted to selflessly aid fellow human beings who are facing their darkest time.
-I thoroughly enjoyed reading Life In A Hospice, because it teaches poignant life lessons we all should be aware of in order to be our best selves.
+I thoroughly enjoyed reading it, because it teaches poignant life lessons we all should be aware of in order to be our best selves.
 I highly recommend it!
-Louise

 A good death, a great book

 Ann has completed a work, in this book, that shows her commitment to her craft.
 She cares about all aspects of hospice from the patient, family and workers such as nurses, chaplains, etc. A good death is relative to the culture.

 ‘An easy-to-read book, which will surprise many professionals and lay readers with its lightness of touch, humanity and refreshing tone.
 It is heartening to read these honest accounts of working with patients at the end of life.
 I would recommend it to anyone who has worries about their own or a relative’s care at the end of life – to know that there are good places and people around.’

 ‘Adds to the canon of literature of personal narratives in the experience of illness, death and bereavement…The simple reflections on complex areas of care resonate long after you have finished reading the book.’

 Cancer Nursing Forum Newsletter

 ‘Shines a light on hospices, this little known but crucial service.
 Unlike a hospital, there is no regimentation and no uniforms.
 If patients want to die at home, everything possible is done to make it happen.
 If he or she wants a beer, or to bring in their own pets or to have a bath last thing at night, they can.’